Video-Oasis: Rethinking Evaluation of Video Understanding: Robustness of Video-Oasis

-We further evaluate the robustness of Video-Oasis with respect to the choice of diagnostic models.
 We perform an ablation study with alternative models in the diagnostic suite.
-For the visual dependency tests (Blind, Audio, and Narrative), we replace the MLLM with language-only LLMs~\cite{llama3,mistral,qwen3}, and for the Center-Frame and Frame Shuffling tests, we use different backbones (InternVL-3.5~\cite{internvl35} and Video-R1~\cite{videor1}).
-Following the same strict consensus rule, we define a shortcut problem only when all three models correctly answer the question.
-Under this rule, we identify 12,150 shortcut problems out of the total 24,416 QA pairs across all benchmarks (\Cref{tab:multi_voting_6_tables}).
-These results exhibit a \textbf{90.0\% overlap} with those obtained under the diagnostic model setting used in the main paper.
-Despite using relatively lower-performing models~\cite{llama3,mistral,qwen3,internvl35,videor1}, the results remain consistent, indicating robustness with respect to model selection.
+For the visual dependency tests (Blind, Audio, and Summary), we replace the Video-LLMs with language-only LLMs~\cite{llama3,mistral,qwen3}, and for the Center-Frame and Frame Shuffling tests, we use different backbones (InternVL-3.5~\cite{internvl35}, Video-R1~\cite{videor1}, VideoLLaMA3~\cite{videollama}, MiMo-VL-SFT~\cite{mimo}, and LLaVA-Video~\cite{zhang2024llava}). \Cref{tab:multi_voting_6_tables} reports the diagnostic test results under these alternative model configurations.
+Following the main paper, we define a shortcut sample only when all three models correctly answer the question.
+As shown in \Cref{tab:robustness_overlap}, the resulting shortcut sets remain highly consistent with those obtained under the main diagnostic model configuration.
+All overlaps exceed 87\%, indicating robustness to model selection.